fatedier/frp/README.md

 frp is under development and you can try it with latest release version.Master branch for releasing stable version when dev branch for developing.

-**We may change any protocol and can't promise backward compatible.Please note the release log when upgrading.**
+**We may change any protocol and can't promise backward compatible.Please check the release log when upgrading.**

 ## Architecture